 BL with Desmond Tutu in Indonesia, May 2006.
 Wilford Welch, who invited both of them to work with him in Ubud, Bali, at Quest for Global Healing, is at center.
 The gathering brought together 500 people from 40 countries for presentations and workshops.

-In May 1987 BL was traveling with six other people across southern Africa.
-Here, on the Boro River in northern Botswana, they encountered a wounded male hippo.
+In May 1987 I was traveling with six other people across southern Africa.
+Here, on the Boro River in northern Botswana, we encountered a wounded male hippo.
 Hippos are highly territorial, and this one was very agitated.
 See story below.

 story continued from photo above